 - 1 box yellow cake mix

-- 1 3-ounce box vanilla pudding (not sugar free!)
+- 1 box vanilla pudding 3-ounce box that's not sugar-free

 - 4 eggs

 - 1 can crushed pineapple 16 ounces, undrained